huggingface/transformers/docs/source/en/tasks/text-to-speech.md

 The remainder of this guide illustrates how to:

 1. Fine-tune [SpeechT5](../model_doc/speecht5) that was originally trained on English speech on the Dutch (`nl`) language subset of the [VoxPopuli](https://huggingface.co/datasets/facebook/voxpopuli) dataset.
-2. Use your fine-tuned model for inference.
+2. Use your refined model for inference in one of two ways: using a pipeline or directly.

 Before you begin, make sure you have all the necessary libraries installed: